pkourouklidis/panoptes-wiki/Core-Concepts.md

 }
 ```

-- As PDL is used for specifying the monitoring process at a high level, the algorithm itself is implemented in a general purpose programming language and stored in the git repository specifed with the _codebase_ keyword.
+- As PDL is used for specifying the monitoring process at a high level, the algorithm itself is implemented in a general-purpose programming language and stored in the git repository specified with the _codebase_ keyword.
 How the algorithm is implemented depends on the _Algorithm Runtime_ that is used to execute it.

 - When an _Algorithm_ is executed it must return a number in [0,n), where n is the number specified with the _severity levels_ keyword.
 This can express different severity levels of dataset shift if the _Algorithm_ supports it.
 Users can specify different _Actions_ taken in response to different _severity levels_.